metamot/opi5_chg_mac/README.md

 # opi5_chg_mac
-Change Mac-address for classic Orange Pi 5
+Change Mac-address for classic Orange Pi 5 (Boot from nvme-ssd only.
+Change mac from micro-sd is not applied).

     git clone https://github.com/metamot/opi5_chg_mac
     make